Search

 The government took control of the planning decision last year and an inquiry was held last February to hear arguments about whether the embassy should be approved.

-Some politicians in Britain and the United States have said China should be barred from building on the site near London's historic financial district because it might enable Beijing to eavesdrop on fibre-optic cables that are used by finance firms and travel underneath the area.
+Some politicians in Britain and the United States have said China should be barred from building on the site near London's historic financial district because it might enable Beijing to eavesdrop on fibre-optic cables used by finance firms which travel underneath the area.

-British security officials have also warned that allowing China to build a much larger embassy would mean more Chinese spies in Britain as well as more diplomats, an assertion dismissed by the Chinese embassy in London.
+British security officials had warned that allowing China to build a much larger embassy would mean more Chinese spies in Britain, an assertion dismissed by the Chinese embassy.

-But MI5 has also warned of a threat posed by attempts by China to recruit and cultivate people with access to the British government.
+Britain's MI5 domestic spy agency has repeatedly warned of attempts by China to recruit and cultivate people with access to the British government, and lawmakers were warned in November about interference by Beijing.

-The agency issued a warning to lawmakers in November about Beijing trying to interfere in British politics, and the collapse of a trial of two British men charged with spying on members of parliament for China led to criticism the government was prioritising better relations over national security.
+The collapse of a trial of two British men charged with spying on members of parliament for China led to criticism the government was prioritising better relations over national security.

-The new embassy would be one of the largest diplomatic outposts in the world with a footprint of about 55,000 square metres (600,000 square feet), according to the planning application.
+Beijing purchased the embassy site for 255 million pounds ($343 million) and the new mission would be one of the largest diplomatic outposts in the world with a footprint of about 55,000 square metres (600,000 square feet), according to the planning application.

 That is almost 10 times the size of China's current embassy in central London and considerably bigger than its embassy in the United States.